Aprillion/react-auto-height/README.md

 # AutoHeight

-A React component that transitions `height: auto` children when their content is changed.
+A React component that animates `height: auto` children when their content is changed, using CSS transitions.

 Browsers do not support the transition to or from `auto` value for width and height, see W3C issue [csswg-drafts#626](https://github.com/w3c/csswg-drafts/issues/626) for discussion.
 This component implements a workaround inspired by the JavaScript technique from [CSS-Tricks](https://css-tricks.com/using-css-transitions-auto-dimensions/#article-header-id-5).

 ### Installation

 ```bash
 npm i react-auto-height
 # or